 The Nissan Leaf is the best-selling pure-EV in the world, and the first-generation model is also one of the most famous.
 Available with two different battery sizes, the Leaf brought electric vehicles to the masses.

 Renault’s Zoe has one of the longest ranges of any mass-market EV around.
-The popular supermini has a range of around 200 miles easily achievable on a single charge, and it’s a model that Renault keeps developing too.
+The popular supermini has a range of around 200 miles easily achievable on a single charge, and Renault keeps developing it too.